awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 Mesh generation should take approximately 5 minutes.

 #### Edit mesh
+For each model:
-- Click the Dense Cloud icon to view results
+- Click the Model icon to view results
 - Use the selection tools and and the *Delete* button on your keyboard to remove the eraser base and the stray points from the mesh
 - Click Save after deleting any points

 ### Apply masks from model
+For each model:
-- Click File > Import > Masks > From Model
+- Click File > Import > Import Masks
+    - Method = From model
+    - Operation = Union
+    - Apply to = All cameras
 - Click Save after mask is imported

-This process should take approximately -- minutes
+This process should take approximately 1 minute

 {:#alignchunks}
 ### Align chunks